cklapperich/LLM-Dungeon/documents/Grappling Rules.md

 If you use penetrate while the heroine is already penetrated, you breed & win combat.
 She's too exhausted to continue. all hero non-break free non-item actions take a -2 penalty.

-**Point Buy Info**
-\- A penetration costs \-1 for each requirement it has
-\- A grapple costs \-1 for each requirement it has
-\- Bind and restrain limb cost 1 less on a grapple

-**Grab Ability Guidelines:**
-- Grabs always start at Cooldown(1) to stop repeated attempts with the same grab.

-**Penetration Ability Guidelines:**
-\- -2 hit modifier by default.
-\- Tentacles and Ovipositor penetration usually works at 0-1 clothing.
-\- Most penetrations require require prone & 0 clothing
-\- Slime Tentacles usually work at 0-2 clothing.
-\- Ghosts work at 0-5 clothing.
-\- Oral penetrations work at 0-4 clothing, generally requiring mouth \+ both arms bound.
-\- Penetrate+Finish as one action is a Legendary, costs 4 points
-\- Require 2 uses to win combat.
-\- Legendary: \-1 use for \-4 points
-\- Rare: \+1 use for \-4 points

 **BREAK FREE / SLIP FREE**
 Each use applies exhaustion, \-1 to breakfree/slipfree for rest of combat, max exhaustion \-4 breaking free undoes all limbs bound since the grapple started and removes the grappled state.